 The cost of repairs will depend on the size and severity of the problem.
-Let’s go over some of the most common air conditioning repair services and the average estimated costs1 to repair them.
+Let’s review some of the most common air conditioning repair services and the average estimated costs1 to repair them.

-1. Air Filter
+1. Routine Air Filter Replacement

 3. Refrigerant Leak

 4. Bad Electrical Connections

-5. Evaporator and Condenser Coils
+5. The Condenser and Evaporator Coils

 6. Drainage Issues

 If your air conditioner is struggling with drainage problems, costs may include both water damage as well the repair or replacement of damaged parts.
 Affected parts might include:

 - Drain pan, which collects, and drains condensed water.
 Replacement: $250–$575

 - Condensate drain tube, which drains the drain pan.
 Replacement: $100–$195.